netrc/vlcb2/ReadmeDev.md

+# Notes

+## Run notes

+* browser app - apiKey is from firebase settings, General, 'app' section.
+The apiKey is not a secret, but google/github scanners pick it up.
+So it's arbitrarily split up in the code
+* fst.js tool - needs a service key generated from project settings, service key. the file is stored in a directory outside of the source control (~/lsrc/vue1) and SERVICE_KEY_FILE is set to full path

-# Development notes
+## Development notes

 * fst tooling
   * DONE simple output works for churches, roles
-  * add brasses, rubbings, notes, pics, logs
+  * DONE brasses, rubbings, notes, pics
+  * ignoring logs
-  * todo: dump json
+  * DONE: dump json  - fst.js -dump ....
+  * todo: general run script
   * todo: import json
-  * DONE - servicekey - retrieved from firebase vlcb2 settings, service accounts; saved in keys (not in git)
-  * ? how long does servicekey last? can i make new ones?

 * vlcb main.js config
   * DONE - retrieved from firebase vlcb2 settings, app 'config'